When you can buy the monthly ticket

 9-euro ticket from the 2022 relief package: costs and financing for a dispute between the federal and state governments

 However, the planned financing of the measure from the relief package is causing a dispute between the federal and state governments.
 Bavaria’s transport minister, for example, recently joined the discussion in the politics and threatened with Bavaria’s blockade in the Bundesrat.
-If the federal government believes that it can be applauded on the back of the federal states for a three-month consolation and that others should pay the bill, then it is very wrong,” said Bavaria’s Minister of Transport Christian Bernreiter (CSU).
+If the federal government believes that it can be applauded on the back of the federal states for a three-month consolation and that others should pay the bill, then it has been hugely mistaken,” said Bavaria’s Minister of Transport Christian Bernreiter (CSU).
 German press agency in Munich.

 A few weeks ago, Saxony’s transport minister was critical of the federal and state financing plans.
 “Now the Federal Ministry of Transport is trying to pass some of these costs on to the federal states and to offset them against the public transport Corona rescue package,” said Martin Dulig, according to a statement.
 “But if you order, you have to pay,” the SPD politician continued in Dresden.